 * Work on campus publications in design or layout.

 * Get summer or part-time experience at book, magazine or newspaper publishers.

 * Students interested in teaching art in elementary or secondary schools usually pursue a Bachelor of Science in education with a concentration in art through the College of Education.

 * Be a staff photographer for yearbook, campus newspaper or magazine.

 Sounds good!
 I want to be an Art major: now what?

-After you've been admitted to K-State and gone through orientation and enrollment, make an appointment with your advisor by sending an email to email@example.com or calling 785-532-6250.
+After you've been admitted to K-State and gone through orientation and enrollment, make an appointment with your advisor by scheduling an appointment or calling 785-532-6250.